Phyllis Kaberry: Research in Kimberley region of Western Australia

 Kaberry recorded sacred ceremonies among women and exhibited the integral part they play within society.
-Her book was one of three focusing on the Aborigines of Australia by anthropologists during the 1930s, as well as one of few that described native women worldwide.
+Her book was one of three focusing on the Aboriginals of Australia by anthropologists during the 1930s, as well as one of few that described native women worldwide.
 No doubt, she set the scene for future women studies, a field that was strongly neglected until women's movements later in the century.

 Malinowski and culture contact consequences

 Awarded a Sterling Fellowship, Kaberry went to Yale University to present lectures on her research in Australia and Melanesia.
 There she met with Bronisław Malinowski once again, her mentor at the London School of Economics.
 Kaberry and Malinowski shared an interest in culture contact and its consequences.
 Both agreed to write a book together on the subject, however Malinowski died before it was finished.
 With his notes in hand, Kaberry completed the project in 1945, entitled The Dynamics of Cultural Change.
 Kaberry had much admiration for Malinowski, and later dedicated Aboriginal Woman Sacred and Profane to him.
 As stated in her book: